HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Example mock observation and data set for machine learning

 \subsection{Data set for machine learning}

-Our data contain measurements of light curves in one or more filters of the two SN images.
-The input data for our machine-learning approaches are ordered, such that for a given filter, all magnitude values from image 1 are listed (first observed to last observed), followed by all magnitude values from image 2.
-This structure is illustrated in the following definition and will be referred to as a single sample:
+Our data of the mock LSN Ia contain measurements of light curves in one or more filters of the two SN images.
+The input data for our ML approaches are ordered, such that for a given filter, all magnitude values from image 1 are listed (first observed to last observed), followed by all magnitude values from image 2.
+This structure is illustrated in the following definition and will be referred to as a single sample,

 for an example of a double LSN Ia with observations in the \textit{i} band.
 There are $N_{i1}$ photometric measurements in the light curve for SN image 1, and $N_{i2}$ photometric measurements for SN image 2.
-The magnitude value of the second data point in $i$ band from the first image in Figure \ref{fig: example light curve 187 system} is denoted as $m_{i1, 2}$ and $m_{i1, N_{i1}}$ represents the last data point.
-For simplification, we define $N_{\rm d} = N_{i1} + N_{i2}$, and $d_j$ as the $j$-th magnitude value in Equation (\ref{eq: data structure}).
-If multiple filters are available, then a ML model can be trained per band, or multiple bands can be used for a single ML model, which will be explored in Section \ref{sec: filters used for training}.
+The magnitude value of the first data point in the $i$ band from the first image in Fig. \ref{fig: example light curve 187 system} is denoted as $m_{i1, 1}$, and the last data point is $m_{i1, N_{i1}}$.
+The first data point of the second image in the $i$ band is denoted as $m_{i2, 1}$.
+For simplification, we define $N_{\rm d} = N_{i1} + N_{i2}$, and $d_j$ as the $j$-th magnitude value in Eq. (\ref{eq: data structure}).
+If multiple filters are available, then a ML model can be trained per band, or multiple bands can be used for a single ML model, which will be explored in Sect. \ref{sec: filters used for training}.